abdulrasheed24112/News/README.md

 - fetch json data and parsing it
 - How to make recycler view and use it for json data
 - Use network operation in this project
+# Note
+- This is fully open source project
+- Use your own API so, register on [NewsApi](https://newsapi.org/)